 Once the sugar starts to dissolve, attach a candy thermometer to the saucepan.
-While continuously stirring the mixture, bring the mixture to a boil until it reaches 234° (soft ball stage).
+While continuously stirring, bring the mixture to a boil until it reaches 234° (soft ball stage).

-Remove the mixture from the heat, stir in white chocolate chips, peppermint extract, and marshmallow creme.
+Remove the mixture from the heat and stir in white chocolate chips, peppermint extract, and marshmallow creme.
 Stir together until the chocolate has melted and everything is thoroughly combined.

-Pour fudge into prepared pan.
-If using hard crushed candy pieces, gently press peppermint pieces on top of fudge.
+Pour the fudge into the prepared pan.
+If using hard crushed candy pieces, gently press peppermint pieces on the top of the fudge.
 (If using crushed soft peppermint candies, wait until the fudge is cool before topping or the candy might dissolve into the fudge.)

 Fudge should reach 234° (soft ball stage) on a candy thermometer and then be removed from the heat.
 The soft ball stage ranges from 234° to 240° .
 You don’t want to overcook the fudge.